TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 Introduction
 ============

-Testing entire projects is somehow different from Core and extension testing.
-As a developer or maintainer of a specific TYPO3 instance, you probably do not want to test extension details too much - those should have been tested on an extension level already.
-And you probably also do not want to check too many TYPO3 backend details but look for acceptance testing of your local development, stage and live frontend website instead.
+Testing entire projects is somehow different from `Core`:pn: and extension testing.
+As a developer or maintainer of a specific `TYPO3`:pn: instance, you probably do not want to test extension details too much - those should have been tested on an extension level already.
+And you probably also do not want to check too many `TYPO3`:pn: backend details but look for acceptance testing of your local development, stage and live frontend website instead.

 Project testing is thus probably wired into your specific CI and deployment environment.
 Maybe